sendgrid/sendgrid-php/README.md

 ### Bounces

-Returns list of bounces with the status, reason and email.
+Returns list of bounces with status, reason and email.

 ```php
 $report = new SendGrid\Report();